 It's proving my point about Donald Trump.

-So, but he was promised it, they didn't fulfill it, and they should have, and they deserve some of the blame in all of this.
+They didn't fulfill it, and they should have, and they deserve some of the blame in all of this.

-So I'm making the prediction that the president, when he talks about homicides, murders, sexual assaults, violent assaults, again, not the 98% of people that want a better life, but the two percent, the cartels, the human traffickers, even young girls trafficked into prostitution.
+So I'm making the prediction that the president, when he talks about homicides, murders, sexual assaults, violent assaults, again, not the 98% of people that want a better life, but the 2%.

-As I had a guy, border patrol agent dealt with this 13 years, tell me, uh, and these young girls' lives are destroyed.
+As I had a guy, Border Patrol agent, dealt with this 13 years, tell me.

-Yeah, I'm saying young girls.
+I'm saying young girls.

-And the president's seeing this as safety and security, life and death, and Democrats see it as just how can we screw Trump because we hate him?
+And Democrats see it as just how can we screw Trump because we hate him.

-They don't care about DACA dreamers, they don't care about furloughed employees.
+They don't care about furloughed employees.

-They themselves wanted all these things until Donald Trump put them forward, and now they're not interested in it.
+They themselves wanted all these things until Donald Trump put them forward and now they're not interested in it.

 So I would say that I don't really care what the president ends up doing with this bill.

-So I'm reading the president's comments, like I just read to you.
+So I'm reading the president's comments like I just read to you.

 The headline on Drudge right now is Trump starts six miles of wall in Texas.